Deepikavenkatesaan/Stock-Microservices-Using-Python/README.md

 You can now run the individual scripts based on your requirements.

-## Microservices Overview and Function Signature:
+## List of Microservices Overview and Function Signature:

 ## 1. Retrieve Stock Information